renovateapp/github-app-cli/README.md

 This is a GitHub App CLI wrapper around Renovate.

-It requires the following two env variables to be defined:
+It requires the following three env variables to be defined:

+* `RENOVATE_ENDPOINT`
 * `RENOVATE_APP_ID`
 * `RENOVATE_APP_KEY`